 This membership type usually means customers pay a monthly or annual fee for various services and/or products and then get a discount on all or some of the services and products at the salon.

-Here is another well-written and designed membership pricing page from Gene Juarez Salons & Spas:
+Here is a well-written and designed membership pricing page from Gene Juarez Salons & Spas:

 2. Packaged Services With Discount Membership

-A packaged membership service is a type of service that gives members a set amount of services for a monthly or yearly fee, depending on the membership.
+A packaged membership service is a type of service that gives members a set amount of services for a one-off fee.

 For example, you could give your customers one haircut, two blowouts, and one free bang trim per month for a year for a fixed price.